Standard Terms For The Supply Of Goods And/Or Services

 27.1 No addition to or variation or termination of these Standard Terms, including this clause, has effect unless in writing and signed by the Parties.

-27.2 The Parties undertake to do everything reasonable in their power necessary for or
+27.2 The Parties undertake to do everything reasonable in their power necessary for or incidental to the effectiveness and performance of these Standard Terms.

 27.3 Save as is specifically provided in these Standard Terms, no Party is entitled to cede any of its rights or delegate any of its obligations under these Standard Terms without the prior written consent of the other Party affected by the transfer of rights or obligations.

-27.4 Any illegal or unenforceable provision of these Standard Terms may be severed and the remaining provisions of these Standard Terms continue in force.
+27.4 Any illegal or unenforceable provision of these Standard Terms may be severed, and the remaining provisions of these Standard Terms continue in force.

 27.5 These Standard Terms may be executed in counterparts, each of which will be an original and which together constitute the same agreement.

-28. Notices and addresses
+28. Notices And Addresses

 28.1.
 Notices